microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 1. Login into power platform environment by clicking on this [link](https://powerapps.microsoft.com/en-us/) with the same user account you have created.

-  If its ask for Location and contact information please enter the detials and click submit.
+   If it ask for Location and contact information please enter the detials and click submit.

   ![pimg7](images/papp8.png)